Data-Driven Denoising of Stationary Accelerometer Signals: Literature Review

 \section{Literature Review}

 Study of inertial sensor denoising techniques dates back to the late 90s, and can be inclusively divided into conventional signal processing approaches and to recent learning-based approaches.
 Followed is an in-depth literature review to conveniently map the problem domain.
 Some works evaluate their proposed denoisers in terms of reconstruction of the original IMU output, while others examine its contribution as a prefilter upon a wider endgame output (e.g. Euler angles, navigation states).
-Table \ref{t:sp} presents conventional signal processing (SP-based) approaches whose analysis and synthesis is based on the signal structure and nature, enabling to detect components of interest. \\